RachnaKedigehalli/Innershift/README.md

 # Innershift
---- Refer different branched for front-end, back-end, mobile or web-functionality of the application.
+--- Refer different branches for front-end, back-end, mobile or web-functionality of the application.